-Oracle database is referred to as Oracle relational database management system (RDBMS) or Oracle only.
+Oracle database is referred to as the Oracle relational database management system (RDBMS) or Oracle only.
 It is mainly written in Assembly language, C and C++.
 It is being widely used for online transaction processing, data warehousing, and enterprise grid computing.
-It supports multiple platforms like Linux, Microsoft Windows, Oracle Solaris etc. Oracle provides the great features for programming and integration with other programming languages.
+It supports multiple platforms like Linux, Microsoft Windows, Oracle Solaris, etc. Oracle provides great features for programming and integration with other programming languages.

 Oracle has great scalability and other features like allowing the read-only access to data in databases such as reporting, extraction of data and backup.
 Managing the data load, replication of data, providing automated services and other support making the oracle more reliable and choice for the developers.

 Now, if you are looking for a job which is related to the Oracle database then you need to prepare for the 2019 Oracle database Interview Questions.
 It is true that every interview is different as per the different job profiles.
 Here, we have prepared the important Oracle database Interview Questions and Answers which will help you get success in your interview.